#1 of 26 Places to Visit in Agra

 Travel Tips: This is UNESCO World Heritage Site.

 At a distance of 6 km from Agra Cantonment Railway Station, Taj Mahal, one of the most popular tourist destinations in the world, is located on the southern bank of the Yamuna River in Agra of Uttar Pradesh State.
 Taj Mahal was declared as a World Heritage Site by UNESCO in 1983 and it is also counted among the seven wonders of the modern world.
 It attracts around four million visitors annually.
-Taj Mahal is the face of Agra Tourism and among the must include place in your Agra tour package.
+Taj Mahal is the face of Agra Tourism and among the must include place in your Golden Triangle tour packages.

 Taj Mahal was commissioned in 1632 by the Mughal emperor Shah Jahan (reigned 1628-1658), in the memory of his favorite wife Mumtaz Mahal.
 The construction of the monument was completed in 1653.
 The Taj Mahal was constructed under the supervision of architects Abdul-Karim Ma'mur Khan, Makramat Khan and Ustad Ahmad Lahauri.
 It took 21 years for the Taj Mahal to be constructed with over 20,000 workers.